leadedge/Spout2/SPOUTSDK/SpoutDirectX/SpoutDX/Tutorial04_Lib/readme.md

       Release > Multi-threaded DLL (/MD)
       Debug   > Multi-threaded Debug DLL (/MDd)

-The libraries distributed with this project are built Release with\
-SPOUT_BUILD_CMT enabled and the application project is configured for :

-    Release / Multi-threaded (/MT)

 For Debug configuration of the application project, or for other\
 Runtime options, the libraries must be re-built to match.